 If you or someone you care for has recently been hurt in a serious accident involving a commercial vehicle such as an 18-wheeler, you might be wondering how to start the process of holding the responsible parties accountable.
-Victims and their families have a limited period in which they can pursue a claim in Texas, so it is important to take prompt legal action after experiencing a severe truck accident in Dallas.
+Victims and their families have a limited period in which they can pursue a claim in Texas, so it is important to take prompt legal action and speak with an experienced Dallas truck accident lawyer after experiencing a severe truck accident in Dallas.

 Common Causes of Truck Accidents in Dallas, Texas

 The size and weight of most commercial trucks can make them difficult to maneuver on the road; and, while truck drivers must legally abide by several regulations, the difference in size and weight between commercial trucks and passenger vehicles undeniably contributes to the severity of these crashes.

 Truck drivers are instructed to maintain certain levels of safety and care, both on and off the road, to prevent any risks that could cause an accident.
 In the city of Dallas, Texas, some of the most common causes of truck accidents include:

 - Traffic rule violations

 - Distracted driving (such as using a GPS, texting, talking on the phone, watching videos, etc.)